moliver28/research-handbook/content/handbook/business-technology/data-team/platform/python-guide.md

     print(some_str)
     return

 ## Better!
-Have Docstring on a module level.
+Have Docstring on a module level
 """
 This is a Docstrings on a module level.
 Should be handy to describe a purpose of your module